DeNederlandscheBank/data-quality-rules/README.rst

 We included all the required packages in the project, so you should be able to do an offline installation.
 Make sure you have at least Anaconda 5.3.1 installed.

-To do an offline installation you need some files from internet downloaded in advance:

-* the zip files with the taxonomy and example instances from the EIOPA website (https://dev.eiopa.europa.eu/Taxonomy/Full/2.4.0/S2/EIOPA_SolvencyII_XBRL_Taxonomy_2.4.0_with_external_hotfix.zip; and https://dev.eiopa.europa.eu/Taxonomy/Full/2.4.0/S2/EIOPA_SolvencyII_XBRL_Instance_documents_2.4.0.zip)

 Install data-quality-rules repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~